lusis/sysadvent-2014/sysadvent_post/index.md

 To use the basic examples in the container, you can simply clone the repo and run `make all`.
 This will build the container and then start OpenResty listening on port 3131 (and etcd on 5001 for one of the demos).
 The directory `var_nginx` will be mounted inside the container as `/var/nginx` and contains all the neccessary config files and lua code for you to poke/prod/experiment with.
 Logs will be written to `var_nginx/logs` so you can tail them if you'd like.
 As you can see it also uses Bootstrap for the UI so we've pretty much rounded out the ["what the hell have you built" graph.](https://twitter.com/codinghorror/status/347070841059692545)

+Please note that while the repo presents some neat tricks, the code inside is not optimized by any stretch.
+The etcd code especially may have some blocking implications but I've not yet confirmed that.
+The purpose is to teach and inspire more than "take it and run it in prod".

 ## Advanced examples
 If you'd like to work with the Slack examples, you'll need to generate a slack "bot" integration token for use.
 The Makefile includes support for running an etcd container appropriate for use with the tutorial container.
 If you aren't a Slack user then here's a screenshot so you can see what it WOULD look like: